awsdocs/amazon-personalize-developer-guide/doc_source/API_Solution.md

 Required: No

  **eventType**   <a name="personalize-Type-Solution-eventType"></a>
 The event type \(for example, 'click' or 'like'\) that is used for training the model\.
+If no `eventType` is provided, Amazon Personalize uses all interactions for training with equal weight regardless of type\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Required: No